theupshift/chrdev/posts/2020-02-13-So-Long-and-Thanks-for-All-the-Veggies.md

 Whatever *that* means...

-**I don't have the time to follow this absurd legal case. for me it's too unproductive.**
+**I don't have the time to follow this absurd legal case.
+It's too unproductive.**

 This is the best moment to thank my users for the support, at the same time I’m sorry that the service ended this way.